-Updated 12/3/2019:
+Updated 8/1/2024:

-US Marines of a Tactical Air Control Party with the First Marine Division in combat at the Chosin Reservoir operating a GRC-9 transmitter-receiver.
+US Marines of a Tactical Air Control Party with the First Marine Division in combat at the Chosin Reservoir operating an AN/GRC-9 transmitter-receiver.
 Hand cranked generator, cold weather, possibly watching Marine Corps Corsairs or Panthers rolling in on target: NK or ChiCom troops danger-close, Nov-Dec 1950.
 Hopefully it got REAL HOT for the Reds in short order.
 Field day of the highest order, not fun.
 But I bet it did the job…

-Note the weapon (.50 Cal BMG?) cleaning rod likely being used for a ground rod.
+Note the weapon (.50 Cal BMG) cleaning rod likely being used for a ground rod.
 They are using the older GN-58 hand generator; the receiver battery cord connector is visible.
 Note the plywood pack board below the “crankers” left leg, probably used to hump the radio or generator.
 The transmitter band switch appears to be set to Band 2 Master Oscillator (3.6 to 6.6 mc range.)

 The Marine holding the T-17 mic and map is likely a pilot from the supporting Marine fighter squadron.
 The Marines found that this type of assignment produced the best air-ground, close air support coordination possible.
 Thanks guys.
 We remember.
+So do the South Koreans of the Republic of Korea.

 Official USMC Photograph.

-Later on……“With voice transmissions ruled out by distances, communications specialists must rely on continuous wave radio operation, using the International Morse Code.
+“With voice transmissions ruled out by distances, communications specialists must rely on continuous wave radio operation, using the International Morse Code.
 They must be able to receive and transmit at the rate of 18 words per minute, perform maintenance up to Third Echelon and even build a working set out of parts at hand.
 Other team members must be able to work at least five words per minute and know how to set up and operate a radio.
 Workhorse of the Special Forces is still the dependable Angry Nine, officially the AN/GRC-9.”

 Special Warfare U.S. Army, Chief of Information, U.S. Army 1962.

-The above image is from a Signal Corps film following a Special Forces patrol in Vietnam.
+That image is from a Signal Corps film following a Special Forces patrol in Vietnam.
 The filmer or the person that entered the description in the National Archives file mis-identified the radio as the GRC-109.
 Incidentally, this 1964 photo is the only one I have found of US personnel using a GRC-9 in Vietnam.
 Well into obsolescence by then, the GRC-9’s were used by some US advisor personnel, especially early in our involvement.

 Shown here, likely training and supporting an irregular forces patrol, probably Montangnard villagers .
 However, the GRC-9 was widely used by the South Vietnamese government Civil Guard and Self-Defense Corps in the early 1960’s and also by ARVN units as well.
 The Viet Cong captured many of these radios and used them themselves.